|Plans||Shared, WordPress & Reseller|

 |Weaknesses||Missing bonuses competing services offer|

-HostPapa is an independent (ie, not owned by a big holding corporation) web hosting provider from Toronto, Canada.
+HostPapa is an independent (ie, not owned by a big holding corporation) web hosting provider based in Toronto, Canada.
 They offer a spectrum of hosting services from shared hosting to VPS servers with a focus on small business owners (rather than bloggers or online-only operators).

 What is HostPapa?